Theddlethorpe History Club

 Everyone Welcome, no need to book, just come along, pay on the door

 Theddlethorpe Village Hall, Silver Street, LN12 1PA, will be open for food and drinks from 6.30pm.
-The Show and Tell starts at 7.30pm.
+The talk starts at 7.30pm.

 £3 per person.